openworm/ChannelWorm/README.md

   * Estimate kinetics for ion channels with no patch clamp data available based on homologous channel types.
   * Create verification & validation tests to prove matching of the models with experimental data using SciUnit.
 * **Integration with Simulation Platform**
-  * Export models in NeuroML2 for storage in PyOpenWorm.
+  * Export models in NeuroML2 for storage in [PyOpenWorm](https://github.com/openworm/pyopenworm).
-  * Built data access pipeline for c302 to access ion channel models from PyOpenWorm.
+  * Build data access pipeline for [c302](https://github.com/openworm/c302) to access ion channel models from [PyOpenWorm](https://github.com/openworm/pyopenworm).

 ## Repository Contents
-* channelworm/- a variety of tools for digitizing plots, fitting parameters, and exporting models.
-* data/- spreadsheet with curated information about ion channels.
 * docs/- documentation for plot digitization, parameter extraction, and validation tools.
+Deployed to [channelworm.readthedocs.io](https://channelworm.readthedocs.io)
+* legacy/- contents of previous iteration of ChannelWorm repository.
+See associated issues and milestones for tasks related to incorporating this work into the current setup.
+* parameter_fitting/- genetic algorithms for extracting parameters for Hodgkin-Huxley type ion channel models.
+* raw_data/- spreadsheets with curated data about ion channels, relevant plots from publications, and digitized time series to be used for parameter extraction.
-* models/- NeuroML2 files generated from the parameter fitting process.
-These are temporarily housed here, but will ultimately be accessed by the simulation platform through [PyOpenWorm](https://github.com/openworm/pyopenworm).
+* NML2_models/- NeuroML2 files generated from the parameter fitting process.
-* scripts/- miscellaneous scripts for channel modeling.
+* tutorials_etc/- learning resources for ion channel modeling.

-* tests/- standard software tests as well as model validation tests.
-Some of the tests in this folder are unit / integration tests.
-The model validation tests in the Python framework [SciUnit](https://github.com/scidash/sciunit) have now been moved to a separate, project-wide repository for housing and running model validation tests, simply called [openworm/tests](https://github.com/openworm/tests).
+## Release Notes
+* _8/22/2018_: Major restructuring of repository.
+Previous version of ChannelWorm has been moved to legacy folder.
+New structure is organized around the raw data exported from [Chopen](chopen.herokuapp.com).